Course syllabus

 Assessments

-Attainment of learning outcomes will be measured by performance on homework assignments, tests, and a short project with an oral assessment in lieu of a final exam.
+Attainment of learning outcomes will be measured by performance on homework assignments and a final exam.

-A comprehensive final exam (20%) will be given at the end of the quarter.
+A comprehensive final exam (50%) will be given at the end of the session.
 You will need to be available in person for the final assessment.

-Every assessed problem will be matched to one of the learning outcomes L1-L10.
-All submitted work will be assessed on a question-by-question basis according to whether responses are fully correct.
+Every assessed problem will be matched to one of the learning outcomes L1-L10, or, for a handful of problems, to an extra credit category “LX”.
+All submitted work will be assessed on a question-by-question basis according to whether responses are satisfactory.
 The percentage of problems matched to a particular learning outcome for which you receive a satisfactory assessment provides a measure of your attainment of that learning outcome.
 These percentages form the basis for determining your course grade (see below).

 Letter grades